 Complex Decongestive Physiotherapy (CDP)

-This is where lymphedema billing gets complicated — and where most denials happen.
-For non-segmented or segmented pneumatic compression devices without manual pressure control in each chamber (your standard home pump), Aetna's coverage policy requires all of the following.
+For a non-segmented or segmented pneumatic compression device without manual pressure control in each chamber, Aetna requires all three of the following:

-The member must have a confirmed lymphedema diagnosis.
-The lymphedema must be chronic and severe, proven by at least one of these documented clinical findings: marked hyperkeratosis with hyperplasia and hyperpigmentation, papillomatosis cutis lymphostatica, elephantiasis deformity, or skin breakdown with persisting lymphorrhea.
-Alternatively, detailed measurements over time confirm persistence along with a documented likely etiology.
+2Documented clinical findings showing chronic and severe lymphedema — at least one of: marked hyperkeratosis with hyperplasia and hyperpigmentation, papillomatosis cutis lymphostatica, elephantiasis deformity, or skin breakdown with persistent lymphorrhea — or detailed measurements over time with a likely etiology

 Aetna Lymphedema Exclusions and Non-Covered Indications